pauleveritt/pycharm_companion/docs/articles/react_typescript/events/index.rst

             .toBe('2');
     });

 #.
-Add an onClick hander to the div, one attribute per line to keep tslint
+Add an onClick handler to the div, one attribute per line to keep tslint
    happy::

     <div